- COVID-19 Information

 - Learn more about the different vaccines available: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines.html

-Regular weekly vaccine rollout press releases with information about where we are in the phases are sent out on Fridays through the media, the county website www.haywoodcountync.gov and on the county’s social media pages on Facebook and Instagram.
-After you pre-register, appointment notices are sent out by phone and email.
+Watch for weekly vaccine rollout press releases on Fridays through the media, the county website www.haywoodcountync.gov and on the county’s social media pages on Facebook and Instagram.

-Can anyone over the age of 65, regardless of health condition, get vaccinated now?
+Can any adult, regardless of health condition, get vaccinated now?